A tagline gives more information about you and about your purpose in a short, bite-size phrase that can easily sink into your reader’s minds.

 4.)
 Repetition – Repeating the same stress pattern, syllable pattern, or beginning word is a key aspect in many effective taglines.
 Just don’t do it too much or it can get sing-songy in a bad way.

 5.)
 Short and Punchy – Write Inside Out, one of my old taglines, used to be Building Stories From the Inside Out.
 I slimmed it down because it was too long to get through.
+Now my tagline is Own Your Unique Words.
+Again, short, precise, and simple.
 Although I’ll never say a long tagline is out of the question, in general shorter is better.